Skip to content

 Signed-off-by: Rodrigo Alencar <rodrigo.alencar@analog.com>

-Trigger handler is implemented by leveraging the LDAC gpio when it is
+Implement trigger handler by leveraging the LDAC gpio to update all DAC

-available.
-Multiple channel writes can be flushed at once with the sync()
+can be flushed at once with the sync() operation.

 Signed-off-by: Rodrigo Alencar <rodrigo.alencar@analog.com>